ManApart/quest-command/notes.md

   - Burn if not enough skill (first warn), consume ingredients
   - Gain xp for cooking
 - Current manner of matching recipes with ingredients has a possible bug that the order of ingredients in an inventory could determine whether a recipe could be used or not - write a test and fix it

+#### Combined Items
+Items can be combined / crafted together
+- For each ingredient in a recipe it can include a bodypart/location that the ingredient will be equipped to in the constructed item
+- Items can have bodyparts/locations with 'equipped' items
+- An item’s combined properties include the adjustments from the sub-equiped items
+- Maybe crafted item has taglist of adjusted stats, and only those stats are changed by equipped items?

+Ex: Hilt + blade = sword.
+Iron blade gives 2 attack to sword, but steel blade gives 3 etc

+Ex2: Leather gauntlet can be crafted into casting gauntlet.
+Casting gauntlet has location/slots for liner, gem, and decoration.
+Liner could have a steel mesh that ups defence or a fur liner that increases heat.
+In battle / targeting these sub locations are ignored and only used to build the item’s total properties

 Ideas
 - Fletching